AxGord/Pony/README.md

 Pony is a set of tools for developing, preparing, building, testing and publishing projects.
-It can be used for creating NodeJS, PHP, PixiJS, OpenFL, Unity3D, Flash, Electron, Cordova, and Cocos Creator applications.
+It can be used for creating Heaps, PixiJS, NodeJS, Electron, Cordova, PHP, OpenFL, Unity3D, Flash and Cocos Creator applications.

 It works on servers or client-side.